-- Compared to 2016, the total debt level increased by 7% on average - Those taking home more than R35k had 25% increase in overall debt levels since 2016
+- Compared to 2016, the total debt level decreased by 2% on average - Those taking home more than R35k had 24% increase in overall debt levels since 2016 have more debt per credit agreement and are seeking help faster than before.

-Since 2016, average unsecured loan size increased by 37% whereas the volume of new unsecured loans declined by 25%.
-This means larger loans are being granted to a smaller number of consumers, highlighting that risk is being concentrated on an eversmaller group of consumers.
+Since 2016, average unsecured loan size increased by 36% whereas the volume of new unsecured loans declined by 21%.
+Even though the growth in loan size trails that of inflation, larger loans are being granted to a smaller number of consumers, highlighting that risk is being concentrated on an ever-smaller group of consumers.

-- Since 2016, average unsecured loan size increased by 37%.
-While this is below inflation (40%) growth during the same period, the number of loans decreased by 25%.
-This indicates that unsecured lending is extended largely to smaller pool of consumers. - For secured loans, in contrast, the number of loans remained largely the same, but the average loan size increased by 32%
+- Since 2016, average unsecured loan size increased by 36%.
+While this is below inflation (48%) growth during the same period, the number of loans decreased by 21%.
+This indicates that unsecured lending is extended largely to smaller pool of consumers. - For secured loans, in contrast, the number of loans decreased by 8%, but the average loan size increased by 29%